emvaized/selecton-extension/README.md

 ## Building
+- `npm install` to install all dependencies
-Install dependencies with `npm install`, and then use `npm run build` to generate `dist` folder with minimized code.
+- `npm run build` to generate `dist` folder with minimized code of the extension

 ## Currency converter